 The law is settled that a court must apply the rule of lenity, rather than Chevron deference, when interpreting a purely criminal statute.
 As the Supreme Court declared, "criminal laws are for courts, not for the Government, to construe."
 Abramski v.
 United States, 573 U.S. 169, 191 (2014); see, e.g., United States v.
-Apel, 571 U.S. 359, 369 (2014) ("[W]e have never held that the Government's reading of a criminal statute is entitled to any deference.").
+Apel, 571 U.S. 359, 369 (2014) ("[W]e have never held that the Government's reading of a criminal statute is entitled to any deference."); United States v.
+Garcia, 707 Fed.
+Appx.
+231, 234 (5th Cir.
+2017) (Abramski clarified that no deference is due agency interpretation of criminal statute).

-But the Supreme Court's decisions are less clear when a statute has both civil and criminal applications.4 In United States v.
+But the Supreme Court's decisions are less clear when a statute has both civil and criminal applications.5 In United States v.
 Thompson/Center Arms Co., 504 U.S. 505 (1992), a civil tax case, the Court interpreted the phrase "making" a "firearm" in the National Firearms Act, 26 U.S.C. § 5821.
 Because the statute had both civil and criminal applications, the plurality invoked the rule of lenity, construed the statute narrowly, and found that the defendant had not "made" a firearm and therefore was not subject to tax.
 See id. at 517-18.
 The plurality gave no deference to the BATF's conclusion that the defendant's conduct--packaging an unregulated pistol with a kit allowing its conversion into a regulated "firearm"--amounted to "making" a "firearm."
 The plurality rejected Justice Stevens' contention in dissent that the rule of lenity should not apply in a civil setting and that "the Court should approach this case like any other civil case testing the Government's interpretation of an important regulatory statute."
 Id. at 526 (Stevens, J., dissenting); see id. at 518 n.10 (plurality responds to Justice Stevens' dissent).

-4 The Court has held that a particular statutory term must be given the same meaning in both civil and criminal contexts.
+5 The Court has held that a particular statutory term must be given the same meaning in both civil and criminal contexts.
 See, e.g., Clark v.
 Martinez, 543 U.S. 371, 380 (2005); Leocal v.
 Ashcroft, 543 U.S. 1, 11 n.8 (2004).